CeON/dataverse/doc/sphinx-guides/source/user/account.rst

 Convert your Dataverse account away from ORCID for log in
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you don't want to log in to Dataverse using ORCID any more, you will want to convert your Dataverse account to the Dataverse Username/Email log in option.
 To do this, you will need to contact support for the Dataverse installation you are using.
-On your account page, there is a link that will open a popup form to contact support for assistance.
+In the header menu click “Support” and then “Contact Support”.
+This will open a popup form to contact support for assistance.

 GitHub and Google Log In
 ~~~~~~~~~~~~~~~~~~~~~~~~~